 The capsule wardrobe is explained in books and on loads of weblogs.
 I got my information from several weblogs (mostly UnFancy), which works fine.
 This means that I do not have all the deets so I will not tell you all.
 As always, I will just share my own findings.

+During the season one uses only the clothes of the capsule wardrobe.
 This allows for: having a clear overview of the clothes one can wear; having a neat, well-organised closet; being aware of which items go well with which items; being creative with your clothes!
 Using only a small amount of clothing items challenges you to get creative.
 You are less likely to get overwhelmed from all the options and more likely to actually find new combos that work well!
 Or so I am imagine.

 The clothes that are not in your capsule wardrobe of the current season one keeps in storage.
 These clothes can be used in other seasons.
 Also, the capsule wardrobe does not have to include underwear, accessories, pyjamas, lounge wear and sports wear.
 These items don’t count as one of the # items and you are free to use what you like.
 This is convenient, since use of accessories works well to get more variation in your outfits.